Sivaprakash-pk/Java-Web-Application---CI-CD-End-to-End-Project/README.md

 Argo CD continuously monitors the GitHub repository for changes.
 When a change is detected, Argo CD synchronizes the Kubernetes cluster with the desired state described in the deployment configuration.
 It updates the existing deployment or creates new deployment pods as necessary.

 Conclusion:
 By following this end-to-end CI/CD pipeline, we have achieved automated build processes, code quality checks, artifact management, Docker image creation and publishing, and seamless deployment on a Kubernetes cluster using Argo CD.
-This comprehensive CI/CD pipeline enables developers to focus on writing code while ensuring quick, reliable, and quality-driven software releases.